ACEECA1/library-backend/README.md

 # Digital Library Management System

 A robust, enterprise-grade RESTful API backend for managing a digital library of PDF books.
-Built with Spring Boot 3, Java 21, and PostgreSQL, this system offers a comprehensive suite of features for administrators and users.
+Built with Spring Boot 3, Java 17, and MySQL, this system offers a comprehensive suite of features for administrators and users.

 ## Core Features

 - **Authentication & Security**
-  - Secure JWT-based authentication and role-based access control (RBAC).
+  - Secure JWT-based authentication and role-based and permission-based access control hybrid.
   - Password reset workflows, account banning, timeouts, and session invalidation.

 - **Book Management & Processing**